 Green Gully Track, Oxley Wild Rivers National Park

 There are very few multi-day bushwalks in Australia that a tent is not required for.
-Along the Green Gully Track you’ll be ‘living the high life’ in beautifully restored heritage huts that come complete with all manner of creature comforts.
-So after a tough day on the trail, vagabonds can ditch the therma-rest and sink into a mattress for the night!
+Along the Green Gully Track I found myself feeling like I was ‘living the high life’ in this beautifully restored heritage hut that came complete with all the manners of creature comforts.
+So after a tough day on the trail, vagabonds like myself can ditch the therma-rest and sink into a mattress for the night!
 Make a booking here.

-A spectacular four-day monster trek, this 65km loop track traverses a variety of terrain within the world-heritage listed Oxley Rivers, from pre-historic gorges and untamed rivers to thick rainforest and towering ridge lines.
+I conquered this spectacular 65km loop monster track within four-days, where I found myself traversing along a variety of terrain within the world-heritage listed Oxley Rivers, from pre-historic gorges and untamed rivers to thick rainforest and towering ridge lines.

 Have you completed several overnight hikes in challenging conditions and are now itching for your next challenge?
-If so, give yourself a pat on the back; it’s absolutely essential that you’ve got your ‘map reading’ badge for this one.
+If so, give yourself a pat on the back, I know I did; it’s absolutely essential that you’ve got your ‘map reading’ badge for this one.

 With an abundance of rivers and creeks to negotiate en route, it’s a wild swimming mecca (at the right time of year) so don’t forget to pack your budgie smugglers.
-The 33km three-dayer also sends groups along ridgelines and subtropical rainforest, ensuring a wildly varied walk.
+The 33km three-dayer sent me along ridgelines and subtropical rainforest, ensuring a wildly varied walk.
 In spring you’ll probably see more snakes than in an Indiana Jones movie, so wearing gaiters is a necessity.

 Please note that some of these location highlights are incredibly isolated and should only be attempted by experienced hikers that are skilled to handle such conditions and terrain.
-For more information on hiking safety see the NSW Police Think Before Your Trek tips.
+For more information on hiking safety see the Think before you trek tips.